chris-kesler/5eResources/README.md

 UPDATE:  I have looked into the legality behind using art found online and it turns out that heavy fines and other penalties can be accrued, even for a portfolio project that never becomes an actual website.
 While it may be unlikely to occur, I like to make sure that my ass is covered.
 For this reason, I will be removing the art that I have used thus far until I can get the express consent of the artists or find suitable public domain replacements.

+In the meantime, I will be using images under the Creative Commons License as substitutes.
+Let me be clear, most Creative Commons images have a very tacky feel to them, so please try not to judge this site based on the images therein.
+I'm doing my best to make something impressive without breaking laws.

 If you have any feedback or comments for me regarding anything related to this or other projects, feel free to contact me in any of the ways mentioned above.